subigya-js/contact-manager/README.md

 This project uses MongoDB as the database.
 The connection is managed in `config/dbConnection.js`.

+## Documentation

+Detailed documentation for this project can be found [here](https://docs.google.com/document/d/1EutIpSqzdE7nvemEY3Qe5BlAD7aYEXhOxC2B9Nbnri4/edit?usp=sharing).
+This documentation provides in-depth information about the project structure, API endpoints, authentication process, and more.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.